tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

   ![Teachable Machine - Step 5](Images/intro_nns_5.gif)

-Now that you train the model, play around by making several poses and faces to the camera:
+Now that you have trained the model, play around by making several poses and faces to the camera:

 * Rise your right hand and explain to students that despite that the neural network was trained to recognize your left hand raised, these kinds of models are continuously learning and are capable of recognizing and learning new patterns.